Construction Loan Calculator – Estimate Interest-Only Payments & Draw Schedule

 How are construction loan payments calculated?

 Payments are interest-only on the amount drawn to date.
-Monthly payment = (Outstanding balance ร Annual rate) รท 12.
+Monthly payment = (Outstanding balance × Annual rate) ÷ 12.
 As draws increase, payments increase.
 Some lenders offer interest reserves that roll interest into the loan balance.

 What is the typical interest rate for construction loans?

 Construction loan rates are typically 0.5-1.5% higher than conventional mortgages.
 Current rates: 6-10% depending on credit score, down payment, and lender.
-Some loans have variable rates during construction with conversion to fixed at completion.

 What down payment is required for a construction loan?

 Down payment requirements: Conventional: 20-25%, FHA: 3.5%, VA: 0% for eligible veterans, USDA: 0% in rural areas.
-Down payment is based on total project cost (land + construction).
-Higher down payments may qualify for better rates.
+Down payment is based on total project cost.

 What is an interest reserve on a construction loan?